enkidevs/curriculum/lua/roblox-studio/events-application/events-application-i.md

 ## Practice

-The Touched event is an event that triggers when ???
+The Touched event is an event that triggers when... ???

-- another part touches the part associated with the event
+- Another part touches the part associated with the event
-- the part associated with the event touches the baseplate
+- The part associated with the event touches the baseplate
-- the part associated with the event spawns in
+- The part associated with the event spawns in
-- once the moment the game starts
+- Once the moment the game starts

 ---